This post concludes our series on MRSA in support of MRSA Awareness Month.

 MRSA, more specifically, CA-MRSA, is a perpetual threat to athletes due to the crowded, damp, unsanitary environment of locker rooms.
 Fells is not alone in having a life-or-death struggle with this bacterial infection.
 Carl Nicks, most recently of the Tampa Bay Buccaneers, retired early due in part to medical complications from MRSA.
 That same Buccaneers outbreak had lasting impact on star kicker Lawrence Tynes, whose career ended due to a hangnail which became infected with MRSA.

 The NFL has been particularly hard-hit by MRSA.
 From 2006 to 2008, 33 players contracted MRSA, affecting 11 teams.
-However, many professional sports teams have suffered lost teammates to MRSA - football, basketball- all contact sports that use shared, damp, crowded locker rooms run the risk of a MRSA outbreak.
+Many professional teams have suffered lost teammates to MRSA.
+All contact sports that use shared, damp, crowded locker rooms run the risk of a MRSA outbreak.
 Football legends Tom Brady and Peyton Manning went mano-a-mano with MRSA in 2008.
 Basketball stars Paul Pierce, Kenyon Martin, and Grant Hill all lost valuable seasons to the infection.
 Even non-contact baseball had its share of run-ins with MRSA, with Alex Rios, J.T Snow, and Kyle Farnsworth all contracting infections that affected their careers.

 And sadly, this includes high school and college sports as well.
-At the time of this writing, there is an as-of-yet unverified MRSA outbreak at Yale University, while high school wrestling teams and football teams (many more examples) have team members struggling with infection.
+High school wrestling teams and football teams have team members struggling with infection.
 Sometimes the infection can be traced back to specific equipment, but sometimes it is so generalized that no specific source can be identified.

 Perhaps one of your home teams has experienced a MRSA outbreak, or one of your favorite players was sidelined by this infection.
 What should teams do about this?
 Each league has MRSA precautions and CDC has recommendations.
 Overall, locker rooms should be cleaned thoroughly each day, using cleansers appropriate to kill MRSA and other infectious pathogens.
 As for the players, they should be vigilant about their environment, keep wounds covered and disinfected according to doctor's orders, and never share personal items.